 Israel says Yahya Sinwar, Hamas' top leader in Gaza, killed in major blow to militant group

-Israel said Thursday that Hamas' top leader and longtime commander in the Gaza Strip, Yahya Sinwar, was killed by troops during an operation in the war-torn Palestinian territory.
+Israel said Thursday that Hamas' top leader and longtime commander in the Gaza Strip Yahya Sinwar was killed by troops during an operation in the war-torn Palestinian territory.

 "His elimination is an important landmark in the decline of the evil rule of Hamas," Israeli Prime Minister Benjamin Netanyahu said.

-"I would like to say again, in the clearest way: Hamas will no longer rule Gaza," Netanyahu said, calling this "the beginning of the day after Hamas" and an opportunity for the people of Gaza "to free yourself from its tyranny."
+"I would like to say again, in the clearest way: Hamas will no longer rule Gaza," Netanyahu said, calling it "the beginning of the day after Hamas" and an opportunity for the people of Gaza "to free yourself from its tyranny."

-"This is a great military and moral achievement for Israel and victory for the free world in everything against the evil axis of extreme Islam led by Iran," said Katz in the statement, which the Israeli government said was shared with dozens of other foreign ministers around the world.
+Israeli Foreign Minister Israel Katz, in a statement, called the killing of Sinwar, "who is responsible for the massacre and atrocities of October 7... a great military and moral achievement for Israel and victory for the free world in everything against the evil axis of extreme Islam led by Iran."

 Hamas leader Yahya Sinwar, seen in a file photo from March 22, 2017.
 Majdi Fathi/NurPhoto/Getty

 The Israeli military said in a subsequent statement that Sinwar was killed "in an operation in the southern Gaza Strip" on Wednesday, without providing any further detail.
 Reports in Israeli media had said for hours before his death was confirmed that Sinwar was killed by troops conducting a routine patrol near the southern Gaza city of Rafah.
-Israel initially said it was working to verify whether he was among "three terrorists" killed by troops.

-President Biden received regular updates aboard Air Force One, on his way to Germany.
-In a statement Thursday afternoon, Mr. Biden said, "Early this morning, Israeli authorities informed my national security team that a mission they conducted in Gaza likely killed Hamas leader Yahya Sinwar.
-DNA tests have now confirmed that Sinwar is dead.
+"Early this morning, Israeli authorities informed my national security team that a mission they conducted in Gaza likely killed Hamas leader Yahya Sinwar," Mr. Biden said in a statement Thursday afternoon.
+"DNA tests have now confirmed that Sinwar is dead.
 This is a good day for Israel, for the United States, and for the world."

-In brief remarks after landing in Berlin, Mr. Biden said he had spoken to Netanyahu and that Secretary of State Antony Blinken will travel to Israel in the next four or five days.
-Mr. Biden said he is more hopeful now for a cease-fire.
-"It's time for this war to end and bring these hostages home," he said.
-"We're going to work out what, what is the 'day after' now.
-How do we secure Gaza and move on."
+In brief remarks after landing in Berlin, Mr. Biden said he had spoken to Netanyahu and that Secretary of State Antony Blinken would travel to Israel in the next four or five days.
+Mr. Biden indicated new hope for a cease-fire.

-Blinken issued a statement calling Sinwar "a vicious and unrepentant terrorist responsible for the largest massacre of Jews since the Holocaust," adding, "His decision to launch the October 7th terror attacks unleashed catastrophic consequences for the people of Gaza, who have now endured the horrors of more than a year of war.
-The world is a better place with him gone."
+"His decision to launch the October 7th terror attacks unleashed catastrophic consequences for the people of Gaza, who have now endured the horrors of more than a year of war," said Blinken.
+"The world is a better place with him gone."

 A photo circulating on social media showed a man resembling the Hamas commander laying dead on a pile of rubble with a gaping head wound, but CBS News could not immediately verify the image.
-Sinwar had been one of the most wanted figures on Israel's target list since Hamas launched its Oct.
-7, 2023 cross-border terror attack, killing some 1,200 people and taking 251 others hostage.

 "In the building where the terrorists were eliminated, there were no signs of the presence of hostages in the area," the IDF said earlier Thursday, referring to the operation that killed two men along with Sinwar.